msg-byu/getting-started/instructions/python_packages.md

 ```

 Here you will place the title of the license you've placed in your
-github repository for this package.
+GitHub repository for this package.
 (We usually use MIT but whichever
 you choose is fine).

 ```